Understanding Cluster Operations¶

 The Edit Cluster page is displayed.
 The current configuration of the cluster is displayed on this page.
 You can make the desired modifications to it.
-See Modifying Cluster Configuration for more information.
+See Managing Clusters for more information.
 Click Save to save the modifications.

 How to Push Configuration Changes to a Cluster¶

 Most cluster changes take effect only when a cluster is restarted, but some can be pushed to a running cluster.
 Changes to the following cluster attributes can be pushed to a running cluster: